Places of Interest

 According to archeological data, the temple in Arad was destroyed during King Josiah’s reign in about 630 BC (2 Kings 23:4–20).
 It’s possible, though, that the temple could have been removed by King Hezekiah under his reforms (2 Kings 18:22).

-However, the worshipers at Arad refused to tear their temple down and covered it over with dirt instead.
+Even though the worshipers at Arad were commanded to tear down the temple there, they refused to do so and covered it over with dirt instead.

 Arad in the Bible